How to attract readers with blog text formatting?

-When we write a post, we want to take 10 - 20 minutes of our daily time from readers so that they read our post and learn something from him.
-I know that we will still not reach our goals, but if at least 10% - 15% of readers read my post from cover to cover, then I will be very pleased.
+When we write a post, we want to take 10 - 20 minutes of our daily time from readers so that they read our post and learn something from it.
+I know that we still will not achieve our goals, but if even 10% - 15% of readers read my post from cover to cover, then I will be very pleased.

-Even fewer people read the post word for word.
+There are even fewer of those who read the record word for word.

 There are many factors that affect how long the average reader will spend reading your posts:

 - Interest in the topic.